-Here now is the “every last letter” of state law that DHS and cops ignore, but which we can use to our advantage to overturn a wicked system of state commerce and restore constitutional rights.
+Here now is the “every last letter” of state law that DHS and cops ignore, but which we can use to our advantage to overturn a wicked system of state commerce and extortion and to restore constitutional rights.

 The Tennessee code is administrative law.
 Title 55 is administrative law applied upon parties who exercise a state privilege.
 These parties under department of safety control are involved in the transportation business.
 Title 65, chapter 15, is the motor carrier statute.

 The general assembly lists example vehicles not serve it to the motor carrier statute.
 The key thing to note is that common users of the road, people like you, private users, noncommercial users, are not listed among those who are exempt from this motor carrier permit system.